blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

 toc: true
 ---

-Guide on installing esphome on Ulanzi TC001 pixel clock I [reviewed](ulanzi-pixel-clock) and making it work with Home Assistant.
+Guide on installing Esphome on Ulanzi TC001 pixel clock I [reviewed](ulanzi-pixel-clock) and making it work with Home Assistant.

 _**Full disclosure:** This device is purchased with the help of your donations.
 Links in this article are affiliate links.
 By purchasing through them I also get a small commission that funds future projects!_